All the Sun Princess Dining Options – So Many Choices, So Little Time

 Fifth course – Chilean sea bass

-Perfectly prepared sea bass fillet with stilton scalloped potatoes, hibiscus butter, sea grapes and crustacean essence.
+Perfectly prepared sea bass fillet with Stilton scalloped potatoes, hibiscus butter, sea grapes, and crustacean essence.

 Fifth course - Chilean sea bass